 Having taught over 1600 yoga classes to people in recovery, I have experienced first-hand the incredible power of yoga to transform lives.
 I have amazing students; students who come for physical challenge and investigation… students who come for healing… students who come to learn about the tools that yoga offers them and their wellness path… students who have come to enhance their recovery from addiction and to avoid relapse.

-I recently began to broaden my focus to include training others to share the power of “service” yoga.
-My sincere hope is that we are able to bring yoga to all treatment centers, after care and offer to it in jails and institutions.
+My focus includes training others to share the power of “service” yoga through my program “S.O.A.R.™ and being a Y12SR Leadership Trainer.
+My sincere hope is that we are able to bring yoga to all treatment centers, aftercare and offer to it in jails and institutions.
 Bringing the holistic healing powers of yoga to these venues would be a wonderful thing!

 Kyczy (keet-ski) Hawk